-Induction cooktops have become all the rage as of late, which is for a fairly good reason.
-Yes, people still use classic electric coil cooktops as well as hot burning gas versions too.
+Which is better, induction vs gas cooking?
+Induction cooktops have become all the rage as of late, which is for a pretty good reason.
+Yes, people still use traditional electric coil cooktops as well as hot burning gas versions too.
 However, induction cooking is making a quick rise to the top of the cooking pack.

-Many people might be weary of induction cooking, which is understandable because it is something relatively new and weird.
+Many people might be wary of induction cooking, which is understandable because it is new and weird.
 Yet, the fact of the matter is that induction cooking is safe, easy, and fast.
 Now, we don’t want to destroy your heavenly ideals concerning gas cooking.

 See Also: Best Portable Induction Cooktop Reviews

 Don’t get us wrong, cooking with gas has been around for a very long time now.
-There is no denying that cooking with gas is reliable, time tested, and yes, it definitely works.
-That being said, there are some people out there, with us maybe being some of those people, who prefer the newer and more modern technique of induction cooking.
+There is no denying that cooking with natural gas is reliable, time-tested, and works—however, others like the newest and more modern induction cooking approach.

 See Also: Best Tea Kettles for induction cooktops

 Let’s take a closer look at each type, Induction cooking and gas cooking, so you know what you are getting into with either of them.

 |Top Top Top Top||Duxtop Portable Induction Cooktop 9600LS, Countertop Burner Induction Hot Plate with LCD Sensor Touch 1800 Watts, Silver||Check Lowest Price|